 5 To avoid confusion throughout this article, I only capitalized RIAA awards (“Gold Records”).
 In-house awards or other references are in lower case (“gold records”).

-6 This does not mean that the next time that you visit the site of some aging rockabilly artist who issued a single on Unbelievably Obscure Records in 1962 and he claims that it sold two million that you should believe him.
+6 This does not mean that the next time that you visit the site of some aging rockabilly artist who issued a single on Unbelievably Obscure Records in 1962 and he claims that it sold two million and that you should believe him.

 7 In 1957, RCA Victor announced that Elvis had sold 12,000,000 singles the year before.
 They noted that less than 10% of those singles were 78s.
 By the end of 1958, the few 78s manufactured in the US were mostly blues and rhythm & blues records for the black market.